Providing NHS services

 - Regulated: UKCA-marked medical device (for UK use)

-- Safe: few contraindications and a benign side-effect profile
+- Low risk: Few contraindications and a benign side-effect profile

-- Practical and accessible: delivered online at scale, user-friendly and designed to fit into everyday life
+- Practical and accessible: delivered online at scale, user-friendly and designed to fit into daily life

-- Personalised: care tailored to each patient’s needs and progress.
+- Personalised: support tailored to each person’s needs, goals and progress.

 Dr Moulin